davidbegin/python-in-the-morning/Week20/Friday/README.md

 Programmer 1's project might be more complicated overall, but it doesn't show that the person knows how to use to code to solve problems.

+## Experieneces

+When you talk to someone who is a "real user" of a technology, NOT MATTER WHAT THE TECHNOLOGY, they will have some rants.

+I learn Graphql, I do a simple site it
+I'm hyped on it.....but I don't know all the thorns

+Good to be Hyped!
+Drink the Kool-Aid
+....eventually you shouldtake off the Nikes

+- Public Facing Work:
+  - Blogs
+  - Talks
+  - Projeccts (that look nice)
+  - Open Source contributions
+- Join and Participate:
+  - Discord
+  - Mailing List
+  - Meetups

+A random friend, was leaving his company, so was someone else.
+The somone else was going to a Stealth Startup, and was looking for others (since they weren't public recruiter) He Hooked me up, and thats my job.

+ALL JOB DESCRIPTIONS ARE LIESSSSSSSSSSSSSSSSS

+I applied for a job, didn't get it
+.....3 months later, manager said could you do Angular?
+I said OF COURSE (I had done about 1 day of angular), got hired as a contractor,
+......and I just contributing to the backend and they said thats fine, stay there.

 ## Begin Dream